sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 	The output is similar to the following:
 	![The figure shows all the R objects of the datastore.](images/load-datastore.png)

-	b.
-Run the following script to load a specific named R object, `IRIS_TMP` from the datastore to the current workspace.
+  - Run the following script to load a specific named R object, `IRIS_TMP` from the datastore to the current workspace.
 Also, confirm if the R object IRIS_TMP is loaded or not in the current workspace.

 	```r
 	<copy>